Home

 Everything on Music From Outer Space is free for non-commercial use.

 Please feel free to use the information presented on the MFOS website to the fullest extent for non-commercial uses.
 You can make your own PCBs from the layouts and drawings we provide or design your own if you prefer.
-We appreciate a link to us (http://www.musicfromouterspace.com) if you blog or YouTube your work.
+We appreciate a link to us if you blog or YouTube your work.
 MFOS sells professionally made glass epoxy, double sided, plated through PC boards, electronic parts, parts kits and faceplates for many of the projects found here.
 Please keep in mind that although I use these circuits in my synth I recommend that you review them thoroughly and/or breadboard them before relying on them to make sure they'll meet your expectations.
-If you find errors or omissions in the project documentation please email the details to info@musicfromouterspace.com so we can correct them and continue to improve the website.
+If you find errors or omissions in the project documentation please email the details to the email address at the bottom of the page so we can correct them and continue to improve the site.
+Thanks.

 Commercial Use